Midnight1ace/CLINIX-medical-software/README.md

 **MIT License**

-Copyright (c) 2026 AI-Patient-Record-Intelligence Project
+Copyright (c) 2026 CLINIX-medical-software Project

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal